toda-lab/pygplib/docs/howto-use-pygplib.rst

 ``pysat``, `a toolkit for SAT-based prototyping in Python <https://pysathq.github.io/>`__ .
 The ``pygplib`` in itself does not provide any functionality of solving encoded formulas, and is independent of ``pysat`` module.
-Please see :ref:`Example of Usage` for various examples of usage.
+Please see :ref:`ExampleofUsage` for various examples of usage.

 In the following code block, the CNF manager ``mgr`` generates a CNF in DIMACS CNF format, which provides an alternative way to solve encoded